MorganaToken/morgana-ui/apps/keycloak-server/README.md

 npm install
 ```

-After the dependencies are installed we can start the Keycloak server by running the following command:
+After the dependencies are installed we can start the Morgana server by running the following command:

 ```bash
 npm run start